-Notice that letting f = 1 yields the isoperimetric inequality.
+Notice that letting f=1 yields the isoperimetric inequality.
 Also note that the above inequality would be rather trivial if we had the expression $\frac{1}{4\pi} \int{\Gamma} |f|^2 ds$ on the right hand side; that inequality can be obtained immediately from the similar inequality in the unit disk via conformal mapping.
 The Carleman inequality, however, requires an additional neat trick beyond a change of variables.

 In this survey paper, we are interested in the analytic approach to the isoperimetric inequality and its connections with approximation theory and free boundary problems.
 This approach reveals a close tie to hydrodynamics and, in particular, to problems concerning shapes of electrified droplets of perfectly conducting fluid.
-We use as a point of departure the paper [32], in which the author discusses the concept of analytic content, and the related survey paper [18].
+We use as a point of departure the paper [31], in which the author discusses the concept of analytic content, and the related survey paper [18].
 In Section 3, we discuss the connection with overdetermined boundary value problems and Serrin's theorem.
 In Section 4, we describe a more general problem and its application to determining the shape of a droplet of conducting fluid in the presence of an electric field.
 In Section 5, we examine some special cases of this more general problem in connection with the Schwarz function, Vekua's problem, and quadrature domains.
 Finally, in Section 6, we survey known generalizations to higher dimensions and state many remaining open problems.

 Acknowledgements.
-The authors would like to thank Dr. Van Deursen and Dr. Darren Crowdy for pointing out some interesting references to electrowetting.
-We are also indebted to the referee for several thoughtful remarks helping to improve the exposition.
+The authors would like to thank Dr. Van Deursen and Dr. Darren Crowdy for pointing out several interesting references to electrowetting.